Call us now:

 Is the certificate of incorporation enough to operate a company in Thailand?

-For companies owned entirely by Thai nationals or majority-Thai shareholders engaging in unrestricted business activities, the certificate is generally sufficient to initiate commercial operations.
-It enables the company to open corporate bank accounts, sign contracts, register for income tax and VAT, and operate without needing further approval.
+For companies with Thai ownership or majority-Thai shareholders engaging in unrestricted business activities, the certificate is typically enough to start operations.
+It allows opening bank accounts, signing contracts, registering for income tax and VAT, and operating without further approval.

-However, when foreign ownership exceeds 49% of the shareholding, the company must comply with the Foreign Business Act B.E.
+However, if foreign ownership exceeds 49%, the company must comply with the Foreign Business Act B.E.
 2542.
-According to Section 6 of this Act, foreigners are prohibited from operating certain types of business activities unless they obtain a Foreign Business License (FBL) from the Ministry of Commerce.
-The list of restricted businesses is annexed to the Act and includes sectors such as retail, services, and construction, among others.
+Section 6 of this Act prohibits foreigners from operating certain businesses without a Foreign Business License (FBL) from the Ministry of Commerce.
+Restricted sectors include retail, services, and construction.

-In certain circumstances, companies may obtain exemptions from the FBL requirement by obtaining investment promotion privileges from the Thailand Board of Investment (BOI).
-A BOI-promoted company, depending on its business activity and structure, may be permitted to operate even if foreign shareholders exceed the 49% threshold.
-These privileges are granted on a case-by-case basis and must be applied for separately from company registration.
+Companies may obtain exemptions from the FBL by receiving investment promotion privileges from the Thailand Board of Investment (BOI).
+Depending on the business activity, a BOI-promoted company may operate with foreign shareholders exceeding 49%.
+These privileges are granted case-by-case and must be applied for separately from company registration.

-Therefore, while the certificate of incorporation is a prerequisite, it is not always sufficient for foreign-controlled companies, which must assess whether additional regulatory approvals are required before commencing business.
+While the certificate of incorporation in Thailand is necessary, foreign-controlled companies must check if additional approvals are required before starting business.

 What is the use of the certificate of incorporation in audits or inspections?

-Labour inspectors from the Department of Labour Protection and Welfare may also request the certificate to assess the company’s legitimacy and verify employment documentation.
-Furthermore, the certificate is necessary when submitting changes to the DBD, such as amendments to the registered capital, registered address, or board of directors.
+Labour inspectors may request the certificate to assess legitimacy and verify employment records.
+It is also needed for submitting changes to the DBD, such as updates to registered capital, address, or directors.

-In legal proceedings, the certificate is admissible as official proof of incorporation, which is essential when the company is either a claimant or a defendant before Thai courts.
-Failure to produce this certificate can delay or compromise legal proceedings, especially in situations requiring verification of the company’s legal status, such as enforcing contracts, proving signatory powers, or applying for licenses under industry-specific regulations.
+In legal proceedings, the certificate of incorporation in thailand serves as proof of incorporation, crucial when the company is involved in lawsuits.
+Failure to present it can delay or hinder legal proceedings, especially when verifying legal status, enforcing contracts, or applying for industry-specific licenses.

 Conclusion

-The certificate of incorporation is not a mere formality—it is the company’s foundational legal document.
-It confers juridical personality upon the entity and allows it to engage with other legal and financial actors under Thai law.
-This certificate should be safeguarded and reproduced in multiple certified copies to ensure smooth administrative processes.
+The certificate of incorporation is the company’s foundational legal document.
+It grants juridical personality and allows the entity to engage with legal and financial actors under Thai law.
+This certificate should be protected and kept in multiple certified copies for smooth administrative processes.

-For Thai companies fully owned by Thai nationals, the certificate generally authorises business activities without additional requirements.
-However, foreign investors should be aware that the certificate merely confirms existence—not operating rights.
-Foreign-owned companies must assess the need for additional authorisations, including an FBL or BOI promotion, depending on their business sector and shareholding structure.
+For companies fully owned by Thai nationals, the certificate generally authorizes business activities without extra requirements.
+However, foreign investors should note that the certificate confirms existence, not operating rights.
+Foreign-owned companies must assess the need for additional authorisations, such as an FBL or BOI promotion, depending on their sector and shareholding structure.

-At Benoit & Partners, we assist our clients at every stage of the incorporation process, from name reservation to post-registration compliance.
-We ensure that the certificate is properly issued, stored, and used in all relevant legal and administrative matters.
-For further support or to learn more about how to legally structure your Thai business, contact our legal team or consult our full guide on Thai company incorporation:
+At Benoit & Partners, we assist clients throughout the incorporation process, from name reservation to post-registration compliance.
+We ensure the certificate is properly issued, stored, and used in all legal and administrative matters.
+For further support or to learn about structuring your Thai business, contact our legal team or consult our guide on Thai company incorporation.

 FAQ

-Yes.
-Companies may request certified copies of their certificate of incorporation in Thailand from the Department of Business Development (DBD) at any time.
-These copies are often required for procedures such as opening corporate bank accounts, registering with the Revenue Department, applying for foreign business licenses, or conducting due diligence with commercial partners.
-Certified copies bear the official seal of the DBD and are considered legally valid documents under Thai law.
-For convenience, it is advisable for companies to request and keep several certified copies on file.
+Yes, companies can request certified copies of their certificate of incorporation from the DBD at any time.
+These copies are needed for opening bank accounts, registering with the Revenue Department, applying for business licenses, or conducting due diligence.
+Certified copies bear the official DBD seal and are legally valid under Thai law.
+It is advisable for companies to keep several certified copies on file.

-If the original certificate of incorporation in Thailand is lost or destroyed, the company may request a replacement from the DBD.
-The process involves submitting a formal application along with a police report documenting the loss.
-Upon approval, the DBD will issue a new certificate, which is legally equivalent to the original.
-The reissued certificate can be used for all legal, tax, and commercial purposes, and it does not affect the company’s registration status.
+If the certificate of incorporation is lost or destroyed, the company can request a replacement from the DBD with a formal application and police report.
+The new certificate is legally equivalent to the original and can be used for all legal, tax, and commercial purposes without affecting the company’s registration.

-Operating a business without a valid certificate of incorporation in Thailand is a violation of the Civil and Commercial Code.
-Section 1126 empowers the DBD to deny registration or take action against companies that fail to comply with registration requirements.
-A business operating without proper incorporation is not recognized as a legal entity, which means its contracts may be unenforceable and its officers may be held personally liable for debts or legal claims.
-Furthermore, the company may face penalties, regulatory enforcement, and reputational damage.
+Operating without a valid certificate violates the Civil and Commercial Code.
+Section 1126 lets the DBD deny registration or act against non-compliant companies.
+These businesses are not legally recognized.
+Contracts become unenforceable, and officers may be personally liable for debts.
+The company may face penalties, enforcement, and reputational damage.